 1. K’Osewe Ranalo Foods (Best Restaurant in Nairobi Overall)

 Locals and tourists agree that K’Osewe Ranalo Foods is the best restaurant in Nairobi city center for traditional dishes and live music.

-It’s the perfect place to have a local food experience after a day of city sightseeing.
+It’s also one of the top places to eat in Nairobi to have a local food experience after a day of city sightseeing.
 You can try out their goat meat, tilapia fish, or wet beef served with ugali and kachumbari.
 After eating, I recommend staying a little longer to enjoy a few Tusker beers while listening to a live band.

 I visit K’Osewe Ranalo Foods for dinner every time I’m in Nairobi.
 It has clean amenities and friendly staff, and its food is always fresh.
 Although they’ve various options, my favorite meal is fried fish served with brown ugali and green vegetables.

 K’Osewe Ranalo Foods Info

 Phone: +254 721 323238

 Must-Try Meals: Fried tilapia fish, goat meat with ugali, kachumbari